mattiaisgro/giulia/README.md

 # Giulia
-A simple CPU rendering framework specialized for procedural art
+A lightweight CPU rendering framework specialized for procedural art